perceh/Papery/README.md

 ```

 ### Papery.js settings
 Papery requires very little configuration and can be configurated  by setting settings at the top of the file.
 The various functions of Papery can be set on/off from here.
-Some functions like randomizeHeaders have secondary configurations in which you can set the HTML element to suit your own HTML document setup.
+Some functions like randomizeHeaders have secondary configurations in which you can set the HTML element to suit your own HTML document set-up.
 Every function except the lazy loading is by default turned off.
 The following settings can be set by using this structure
 ```
 <script>
 	$(document).ready(function(){